angelgr-com/nau-frontend/README.md

 ## Application requirements

-- 🆗 Users must be able to know the application characteristics by visiting the homepage.
+- 🆗 Users must be able to know the application characteristics when visiting the homepage.
 - ✅ Users must be able to authenticate themselves to the application by logging in.
 - 🆕 Users have to be able to translate texts from English to Spanish or vice versa and receive their hit rate.
 - 👩‍💻 Users must be able find details about the text they are translating, by finding its CEFR level, difficulty and type.